 Next to the cost of a home remodel, the most common question most homeowners ask is, “How long will my remodel take?”

-Before you can start planning your project, you’ll need to select a contractor!
+Your remodeling timeline begins before design even starts—when you’re researching and selecting a remodeling company.
 Depending on whether you already have a reliable connection, or are starting from scratch looking for someone reputable to work with, the duration of this phase can vary.

 Design Development is where we define the details and prepare to build you a beautiful space that will enrich your life at home.
 This part of the design process is a favorite for many clients, as it involves selecting the fixtures and finishes that will give your remodel a unique touch that’s truly yours.